-Aspect Description KMP retention periods The Board has discretion by notice in a Rights Invitation to require a Participant to hold any Shares issued under the Plan for a specified period beyond the vesting date Cessation of employment If the employment of a participant ceases due to termination for Cause or Resignation all Unvested Incentive Rights lapse If the employment of a Participant ceases due to termination Without Cause the Unvested Incentive Rights are subject to the following: (a) All Unvested Retention Rights, if any, issued to the Participant shall vest pro-rata; (b) All Unvested milestone-based Performance Rights will be determined based on whether the milestones were met prior to termination; and (c) All Unvested Performance Rights based on TSR or MATSR shall lapse Change-of-control Employees have certain contractual entitlements addressing Change of Control events, which are consistent with the shareholder approval of the Change of Control guidelines approved at the November 2017 AGM, or applicable law
+Performance Rights that do not vest lapse Retention Rights vesting conditions The Board has discretion to set vesting conditions for each offer Retention rights will vest in full if the employee remains actively employed on the last date of the measurement period Board discretion Subject to Rule 14.2 of the Incentive Rights Plan, the Board may in its absolute discretion increase or decrease the level of vesting irrespective of performance in relation to a Vesting Condition.
+This discretion applies equally to both Performance Rights and Retention Rights grants.
+Re-testing The practice of re-testing is not permitted; LTI issues that do not satisfy the vesting conditions at the end of the measurement period lapse Exercise of vested Incentive Rights Vested shares received under the Incentive Rights Plan may be exercised, subject to full compliance with LNGL's Securities Trading Policy KMP retention periods The Board has discretion by notice in a Rights Invitation to require a Participant to hold any Shares issued under the Plan for a specified period beyond the vesting date If the employment of a participant ceases due to termination for Cause or Resignation all Unvested Incentive Rights lapse Cessation of If the employment of a Participant ceases due to termination Without Cause the Unvested Incentive Rights are subject to the following: employment (a) All Unvested Retention Rights, if any, issued to the Participant shall vest pro-rata; (b) All Unvested milestone-based Performance Rights will be determined based on whether the milestones were met prior to termination; and (c) All Unvested Performance Rights based on TSR or MATSR shall lapse Change-of-control Employees have certain contractual entitlements addressing Change-of-Control events, which are consistent with the shareholder approved Change-of-Control guidelines, or applicable law